hammerheim-game/hammerheim-rules/3-equipment.md

 It wasn't long after the invention of the repeater handgun that the same principle was being used on pistols.
-Still prone to misfiring or other malfunction, they have found a place in gunnery bands armouries.
+Still prone to misfiring or other malfunction, they have found a place in gunnery bands armories.
 Stories of calm instructors gunning down hordes of foes within feet of themselves are legendary and in all likelihood untrue.
 But it just could happen....
 Range: 6"